Barsay/PointzAlive/README.md

 # PointzAlive

-A little and simple phisics game, made for fun. <br>
+A simple particle game, made for fun. <br>
 This project is a *Work in progress* (probably it will be forever).

 <p align="center">